artisan-roaster-scope/artisan/src/README.txt

 <https://artisan-scope.org>

-The home of its development is on GitHub were all source and binary files are available as well as an issue tracker.
+The home of its development is on GitHub where all source and binary files are available as well as an issue tracker.

 <https://github.com/artisan-roaster-scope/artisan>